WD40JS/Project-Resume/README.md

 If I had more time I would've started again furthering my knowledge of spacing within the container sytem provided in bootstrap.
 Next time I will use a template if allowed in order to increase complexity and streamline my workflow.

+Updates 10-1
+Added better styling and a completly new resume(took most of my time), contains git, portfolio and linkedin page on resume as well as a cover page.

 UPDATES

 Updating for homework due 8-5